Double Commander

 For the internal viewer, the quality value that Double Commander will use by default when saving to JPEG format (the commands Save and Save As...).
 80 by default.

 For the internal viewer, this option allows to add space between the left border of the window and the text border.
+The value is interpreted directly in pixels.

 Default value is 4.